Bike24/dind-ci-tools/README.md

 ### CI/CD context

 Using this image from a CI/CD pipeline is very handy.

-It's recommended to start the container at the beginning of your pipeline.
+You might just want to use the installed binaries like kubectl or helm as commands but you can also start the container at the beginning of your pipeline.

-Afterwards one can pass single commands to running container.
+Afterwards you can pass single commands to running container like:

 ```bash
 CONTAINER_NAME=dind-ci-tools